 In order to avoid losing time on your POPAT or PARE laps, you need to be proficient at the speeding up and down the stairs.
 There is an obvious solution: train stairs more.
 BUT, if you struggle with it there are more effective ways to train.

-Here is what NOT to do: do laps on the stairs to exhaustion.
+Here is what NOT to do: run repeated laps every day for hours.

 While that might get you marginally better at the stairs, it won't make a meaningful change when it comes to your POPAT/PARE times.
 Instead of training to exhaustion, start training for SPEED and POWER instead.

 Here is the strategy if you are going to use the stairs in your session:

 Use the railing to PULL yourself up the stairs and GUIDE your descent.

 WARNING: the stairs are the most dangerous station of the POPAT/Pare.
 Be cautious not to over-do yourself.
 When you are tired, avoid the concrete stairs.

 The other way to improve your performance on the stairs, beyond simply approaching them strategically, is to improve your lower body strength and power.
 Here are a few exercises that are directly applicable to the stairs: